EnKF-C user guide: EnKF

 \section{EnKF}

 The standard form of the KF (\ref{kf-for}, \ref{kf-an}) is not necessarily the most convenient or suitable one in practice.
-The corresponding algorithms can be prone to loosing the positive definiteness of the state error covariance $\mb P$ due to round-up errors; and more importantly, explicit use of $\mb P$ makes these algorithms non-scalable in regard to the model state dimension.
+The corresponding algorithms can be prone to losing the positive definiteness of the state error covariance $\mb P$ due to rounding errors; and more importantly, explicit use of $\mb P$ makes these algorithms non-scalable in regard to the model state dimension.

-Both these immediate problems can be addressed with the ensemble Kalman filter, or the EnKF.
-In the EnKF the SDAS is carried by an ensemble of model states $\mb E$, which can be split into ensemble mean and ensemble anomalies:
+Both these immediate problems can be addressed with the ensemble Kalman filter (EnKF).
+In the EnKF the SDAS is carried by an ensemble of $m$ model states $\mb E$, which can be split into ensemble mean and ensemble anomalies:

 It is related to the SDAS of the KF (\ref{sdas}) as follows:

 where $\mb 1$ is a vector with all elements equal to 1.
 The above means that the model state estimate is given by the ensemble mean, while the model state error covariance $\mb P$ is implicitly represented by the ensemble anomalies $\mb A$ via the factorisation (\ref{P}).